nshaheed/cs236g-final-project/README.md

 ```
 ### Acquire Data

-The dataset is drone footage of a drone capturing a tree
+The dataset is drone footage of a drone capturing a tree.
+This data can be acquired [here](https://drive.google.com/file/d/1N4KvnlCB2oHctu8mBx61PrIhFS4z9fmG/view?usp=sharing).
+Unzip this data to the `./datasets/drone1_dataset/train_frames` directory.

 ### Train